Jessica Savitch: New York City

+Houston

 Despite her lack of broadcast news experience, Savitch was hired by KHOU-TV in Houston as the station's first female reporter.
 Dick John, the manager who hired her, said he did so because he was impressed with her ambition as well as her copywriting and speaking skills.
-KHOU had also been ordered to hire a female reporter in order to avoid any legal challenge to its broadcast license based on gender discrimination.
-When Savitch arrived at KHOU, she was the only female working in the news department other than one secretary and faced a work environment hostile to females, although some male colleagues did help her learn the basics of her job.
+When Savitch arrived at KHOU, she was the only female working in the news department other than one secretary; colleagues helped her learn the basics of her job.
 Because KHOU was non-union, she participated in many aspects of production as well as reporting on camera.
-A few months after joining KHOU, she auditioned for and won a weekend anchor shift, becoming the first female news anchor in the South and beginning to develop the severe, mannered style of news delivery for which she later became known.
+A few months after joining KHOU, Savitch auditioned for and won a weekend anchor shift, becoming the first female news anchor in the South and beginning to develop the formal, mannered style of news delivery for which she later became known.
 Her report on a train derailment and fire received national exposure on the CBS Evening News with Walter Cronkite.